hatashiro/incinerator/README.md

 The following is a link to the demo of an [example](example) with Chart.js, where bundle size is reduced from **~400K** to **~80K**.

+> The demo movie will be uploaded shortly.

 [![Youtube: Incinerator Demo](https://user-images.githubusercontent.com/1013641/42218553-ff288950-7f03-11e8-9a1b-999a682c36de.png)](https://youtu.be/tj1S0QQOuAM)